GitJohnn/CV-Css/README.md

 # CV-Css
-A Resume built with more Css
+A Resume built with Html and Css